Skip to content

 Jessica-G-figure-drawing_anatomy-example

-Examples of the human and animal form by Advanced Digital Illustration Course grad, Jessica G, which she sketched during one of CG Spectrum's free extracurricular figure drawing sessions (one of the many perks of studying with CGS!).
+Examples of the sketched human and animal form by Digital Illustrator Specialization grad Jessica G, which she worked on during CGS's free extracurricular figure drawing sessions (one of the many perks of studying with us!).

 Perspective